Edhy Zuliani

-Edhy Yvan Zuliani (born 11 August 2004) is a professional footballer who plays as a midfielder for Pau FC, on loan from Toulouse FC.
+Edhy Yvan Zuliani (born 11 August 2004) is a professional footballer who plays as a midfielder for Dutch club VVV-Venlo.
 Born in France, he represents Algeria at youth international level.

 Club career

 Zuliani began his football career with RC Eaunois before joining the academy of Toulouse FC in 2013, at the age of nine.
-He progressed through the club’s youth system and made his debut with the reserve team in 2022 in Championnat National 3.
+He progressed through the club's youth system and made his debut with the reserve team in 2022 in Championnat National 3.

 On 10 June 2024, he signed his first professional contract with Toulouse FC.
 He made his professional debut on 2 February 2025, coming on as a substitute in a 1–1 Ligue 1 draw against OGC Nice.

 Later in 2025, he was loaned to Pau FC to gain more first-team experience under manager Nicolas Usaï.

+On 25 June 2026, Zuliani signed a two-year contract with VVV-Venlo in the Netherlands.

 International career

 Born in France, Zuliani is of Algerian and Italian descent—his mother is Algerian and his father is Italian.

 He represented Algeria U17 at the 2021 UNAF U-17 Tournament, scoring once in three appearances.
 He later captained the Algeria U18 team during the 2022 Mediterranean Games.